 These products work well for most transtibial and some transfemoral amputees; however, those with residual limbs that are particularly bony, short, uneven, deeply scarred and/or invaginated often experience pain when wearing their prosthetic limb and sometimes difficulty in maintaining suction suspension.

-The first assembly liners were available only for transtibial amputees; transfemoral liners are now offered as well.
-Both can be ordered in a suction version or incorporating a distal attachment for a locking pin. assembly liners come in one of three fabric coverings (two for the transfemoral version), many sizes, and three fabric colors.
+The first DESIGN liners were available only for transtibial amputees; transfemoral liners are now offered as well.
+Both can be ordered in a suction version or incorporating a distal attachment for a locking pin.
+DESIGN liners come in one of three fabric coverings (two for the transfemoral version), many sizes, and three fabric colors.

 Custom Liner Helps Defeat Osteomyelitis

 After almost four decades as a Level 4 (high-activity) amputee, David T., 59, suddenly faced a major curtailment of his activities.